 x0sw x0sw = 0.16155 0

-The Simulink diagram of the circuit shown in the following
+The Simulink diagram of the circuit is available in the

 If no resistive switches had been used, the linear part of the circuit